top of page

 The men will be exposed to scientific knowledge about chemical dependency as well as insight into the damage done to our thinking process.
 It is vital to see how our minds have been contaminated in order to understand the controlling effects of addiction.
 These lessons help in exposing denial and the false defense mechanisms that have controlled the addict’s life.

 At this stage, each man will receive positions of responsibility on the job site, in their cottages, and will become mentors to new men entering the program.
-Small groups are also introduced as part of their recovery.
-Two times a week, men will participate in groups, they are encouraged to develop trust and learn to process their past in a healthy way.

 Discipleship